This astonishingly powerful quote was recently made in reference to the impact that understanding your style essence has:

 What a wonderful turn of phrase: “dressing a mannequin“.
 That hit me like bolt of lightning.

-The idea that until we know who we are on the inside, what we’re doing on the outside is merely dressing a mannequin.
+And our thanks to Sara, one of our wonderful facilitators for our online program, Your Type of Style, for sharing this idea which so captured my attention and so beautifully encapsulated the idea that until we know who we are on the inside, what we’re doing on the outside is merely dressing a mannequin.

 That until we know the real us, and have not only understood who the real us is but embraced all we are — our gifts and our beauty, as well as blind spots and challenges — that all we are doing is putting clothing on a human-shaped inanimate object.